Retrix165/mipselbrot/README.md

 - Pan View with `w`, `a`, `s`, `d`
 - Zoom View ith `+` and `-`
 - Toggle between BW and Color modes with `m`
+- Toggle between Bounded and Banding modes with `b`
 - Enter Frame Specifications (x-min, x-max, y-min, y-max) `f`
 - Toggle between Mandelbrot and Julia Set with `t`
 - Specify Julia Candidate Value with `c`